jimstir/lentoz-arc/docs/guide/README.md

-## Learn How to use Lentož architecture
+## Learn How to use the Lentož architecture

 Current guides will be based on implementation `000`.